 It was commented that by adding a linear model, decoder need to both support piece-wise linear model and linear model.
 So it is not a real simplification.
 However, it was also commented that by using linear model, encoder can change LMCS model more frequently without big burden of model signaling since only one codeword need to be signaled in linear model.
 And that may give some potential coding gain.

-Recommendation: further study in CE (for potential coding gain).
-And HDR PQ shall be tested.
+Further discussion on Sunday

+Since JVET-O1109 is recommended to adopt, there is no need to study this contribution in CE

+No action

 JVET-O0796 Crosscheck of JVET-O0233 on Linear LMCS [C. Chevance (Interdigital)]

 JVET-O0262 Non-CE2: Removal of division operations in LMCS [K. Zhang, L. Zhang, H. Liu, J. Xu, Y. Wang (Bytedance)]